 I have collected some shells and pieces of shells that are full of holes or have crazy lines etched in the top.
 Sometime a shell will have a perfect hole all the way through it, just as if it was meant to be hung on a wire to make a pretty necklace.

-I never knew what caused these phenomenons until I read about “Shell Wars” in my new reference book, “Florida’s Living Beaches, A Guide For the Curious Beachcomber” by Blair and Don Witherington.
+I never knew what caused these phenomenons until I read about “Shell Wars” in my new reference book, “Florida’s Living Beaches, A Guide For the Curious Beachcomber” (affiliate link to Amazon), by Blair and Don Witherington.
 In the mollusk section of the book they explain how some gastropods will bore holes through the shells of others to feed on them.
 In doing so, they leave a hole, or sometimes lots of holes as in the case of boring sponges that use acid to digest shells and actually leave them looking like a sponge – full of holes.

 How Are The Bore Holes Made